Eurozone Economic Confidence Strongest Since Early 2018

 The construction confidence index advanced to 4.9 from 3.0 a month ago, as managers posted better appraisals of the level of order books and more optimistic employment expectations.

-The business confidence indicator rose moderately to 1.50 in May from 1.12 in April.
+The business confidence rose moderately to 1.50 in May from 1.12 in April.

 The employment expectations indicator climbed 2.9 points to 110.1 in May, bringing it further above its long-term average.